-The Company is subject to compliance requirements for certain non-income taxes, including value added taxes, sales taxes and royalty withholding taxes.
-Amounts charged to customers or paid on behalf of customers related to sales taxes, value-added taxes and other non-income taxes are classified net of revenue.
+The Company is subject to certain non-income taxes, including value added taxes, sales taxes and royalty withholding taxes.
 Where appropriate, the Company has made accruals for these taxes, which are reflected in the Company's consolidated financial statements.
 These accruals are subject to statute of limitations requirements and review by governmental authorities.